EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Analysis

 \subsection{X-ray Analysis}

-The WXT spectrum was analyzed with \texttt{XSPEC} (v12.14.0; \citealp{Arnaud1996}) using an absorbed power-law (\texttt{tbabs * ztbabs * powerlaw}, \citealt{Wilms2000}).
-In this model, the \texttt{tbabs} component accounts for the fixed Galactic absorption (5.6 $\rm \times10^{20}~cm^{-2}$) and \texttt{ztbabs} represents intrinsic absorption ($N_{\rm H,ins}$) at the redshift of $z = 0.1194$.
+The WXT spectrum was analyzed with \texttt{XSPEC} (v12.14.0; \citealp{Arnaud1996}) using an absorbed power-law (\texttt{tbabs * ztbabs * powerlaw}), and applying W-statistics\citep{Wachter1979}.
+In this model, the \texttt{tbabs} component accounts for the fixed Galactic absorption (5.4 $\rm \times10^{20}~cm^{-2}$) estimated using the method from \citet{Willingale2013} and \texttt{ztbabs} represents intrinsic absorption ($N_{\rm H,ins}$) at the redshift of $z = 0.1194$.
 The \texttt{powerlaw} represents a power-law spectrum of the form $N(E) = K \times (E/1~{\rm keV})^{\alpha}$, where $K$ is the normalization and $\alpha$ is the photon index.
-This fit yielded a photon index of $\alpha = -3.3^{+1.0}_{-1.7}$, and the intrinsic absorption cannot be well constrained ($N_{\rm H,ins} < 7.1 \times 10^{21} {\rm cm}^{-2}$; 90\% confidence) with an acceptable fit statistic of CSTAT/d.o.f. = 27.8/28 \citep{Cash1979}.
-The corresponding average unabsorbed flux in the 0.5-4.0 keV band is $3.4^{+6.0}_{-1.2}\times10^{-11}$~\flux, while the peak flux reaches $1.5^{+0.8}_{-0.8}\times 10^{-10}$~\flux.
+This fit yielded a photon index of $\alpha = -3.3^{+1.0}_{-1.7}$, and the intrinsic absorption cannot be well constrained ($N_{\rm H,ins} < 7.1 \times 10^{21} {\rm cm}^{-2}$; 90\% confidence) with an acceptable fit statistic of CSTAT/d.o.f. = 27.8/24 \citep{Cash1979}.
+The corresponding average unabsorbed flux in the 0.5-4.0 keV band is $3.4^{+6.0}_{-1.2}\times10^{-11}$~\flux, while the peak flux\footnote{To properly determine the peak flux while accounting for statistical fluctuations, the light curve was adaptively binned.
+Consecutive temporal bins were grouped until a minimum signal-to-noise ratio (S/N) of 5 was achieved per bin and the signal-to-noise ratio is calculated using the Li-Ma formula.
+The peak flux was then extracted from this dynamically binned light curve.} reaches $2.5^{+4.7}_{-2.0}\times 10^{-10}$~\flux.
 The best-fit results are shown in Figure \ref{ep_xray_fitting}.

 For comparison, an absorbed blackbody model (\texttt{tbabs * ztbabs * bbody}) was also tested.
-With this model, this did not significantly improve the fit and similarly gave poorly constrained intrinsic absorption, with a 90\% upper limit of $N_{\rm H,ins} < 2.1 \times 10^{21}~\rm cm^{-2}$ and a temperature of $0.22 \pm 0.03$ keV.
+The Akaike Information Criterion (AIC) for this model is 32.3 (AIC = 2k + C-stat, where k is the number of free parameters), which yields a $\Delta$AIC $=0.5$ relative to the power-law.
+This indicates that the two models are statistically indistinguishable.
+It similarly gave poorly constrained intrinsic absorption, with a 90\% upper limit of $N_{\rm H,ins} < 2.1 \times 10^{21}~\rm cm^{-2}$ and a temperature of $0.22 \pm 0.03$ keV.